-Threatened by coastal erosion, this iconic building is at great risk of falling into the sea.
+Threatened by coastal erosion, this iconic building is at imminent risk of falling into the sea.
 Now in the hands of the Orfordness Lighthouse Trust, we are committed to keeping this much loved monument standing for as long as possible and to preserve its legacy after that.

-After considerable research into the options we have to accept that it is not going to be possible to maintain the safety of Orfordness Lighthouse where it is beyond 2016.
+After considerable research into the options we have to accept that it is exceptionally unlikely for us to maintain the safety of Orfordness Lighthouse where it is beyond 2016.

 If we have a kind winter and access remains safe, we will open to visitors again in 2017.
 However, we have to be prepared that this might not be possible.

 We are looking into options to extract and preserve the artifacts and see how we can raise the money required to partially rebuild it in another position on the Ness or elsewhere.
 We have some exciting plans but they are still in formulation so we'll keep you updated.